tko22/kth-courses/README.md

 ### What we plan to do
 We plan to look into:
 - Rating comments and displaying comments according to rating.
-- Rating parts of a course.
+- Rating parts of a course (examination, literature etc.).
 - Using cookies to save course favourites in a profile page.
 - Improving our UI, we would like feedback on how this could be done!